Gaborone: Economy

-Sports
+Sport

 There are several football stadiums located in and around Gaborone.
 These include SSKB Stadium, Mochudi Stadium, and Botswana National Stadium.
 There are also several football teams representing Gaborone, which include, amongst others, Botswana Defence Force XI, Gaborone United, Police XI, Township Rollers and Uniao Flamengo Santos FC, which is based in nearby Gabane; all of them have played in the Botswana Premier League.
 The Botswana national football team plays in the National Stadium, but has never qualified for the FIFA World Cup, even though they recently qualified for the Africa Cup of Nations, held in Gabon in January 2012.

 The Botswana Cricket Association, the governing body of cricket in Botswana, is headquartered in Gaborone.
 There are two Ovals where cricket is played in the city.

 The Steinmetz Gaborone Marathon, the second marathon in Botswana, was held for the first time on 18 April 2010.
 The route started at the Phakalane Golf Estate in Phakalane, north of the city, and went through Gaborone, passing the National Assembly Building.
 The marathon, which was cancelled in 2011, has been held annually starting from 2012.